 To share with friends and connect on a deep level, you need to be able to speak the person’s language!
 The Latino community is the second-largest minority group in the United States, so to get involved in fighting for their rights and understanding their needs, you need to understand some Spanish.
 Why not start by taking a free Spanish class with us?
 Our teachers are all native Spanish speakers, and they not only provide excellent explanations of Spanish language concepts, but they also give you great insight into the Latino culture.
 Try talking to one of our teachers about Cesar Chavez Day and what you can do to celebrate this holiday in your school or community. ¡Feliz día de Cesar Chavez!

-Want to read more Spanish history?
+Want to read more Spanish and Latin American culture and history?
 Check these out!

 - 20 Unusual Guatemala Facts That Will Shock You

 - How Do Latinos Celebrate Thanksgiving in the US and Canada?